aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/Migration/PlaintextToAWSDBE/README.md

 ## Step 4

-Once all old items are encrypted, you may update your system to do the following:
+Once all old items are encrypted, update your system to do the following:
 - continue to write encrypted items
 - continue to read encrypted items
 - do not accept reading plaintext items